 Sadly, projects don't always go the way they were designed to, despite your best creative efforts.
-Murphy's Law kicks in and your envisioned beauty quickly becomes a beast.
+So it's just as well insurance for interior designers is there to help when Murphy's Law kicks in and your envisioned beauty quickly becomes a beast.

 Maybe a client says the materials and fittings you used fall short of the mark.
 Or a job overruns by a week – and a big event has to be cancelled.

-And don't even mention the building regs and health and safety guidelines to keep up with.
+And don't even mention all the building regs and health and safety guidelines you need to keep up with.

 All that risk and potential for harm is a worry.
 When things go wrong, accusations get thrown around and unhappy or injured people sue for compensation.

 And that's a three-pronged problem for you because:

 - Legal action costs money.

 - Dealing with a serious complaint takes time away from your business.